 - 8. The second line of defence comprises the specialist risk management function(s) that are functionally independent of the first line of defence.
-The second line of defence supports the Board and its committees by: - a) developing risk management policies, systems and processes to facilitate a consistent approach to the identification, assessment and management of risks; - b) providing specialist advice and training to the Board, board committees and first line of defence on risk-related matters; - c) objective review and challenge of: - the consistent and effective implementation of the risk - 2 For the purposes of this PPG, a reference to the Board, in the case of a foreign ADI, Category C insurer or an Eligible Foreign Life Insurance Company, is a reference to the Senior Officer Outside of Australia or Compliance Committee (as applicable) as referred to in Prudential Standard CPS 510 Governance.

-- management framework throughout the APRA-regulated institution; and - ii) the data and information captured as part of the risk management framework which are used in the decision-making processes within the business, in particular the completeness and appropriateness of the risk identification and analysis, ongoing effectiveness of risk controls, and prioritisation and management of action plans; and - d) oversight of the level of risk in the institution and its relationship to the risk appetite, and any necessary reporting and escalation to the Board or its committees. - 9.
+The second line of defence supports the Board and its committees by: - a) developing risk management policies, systems and processes to facilitate a consistent approach to the identification, assessment and management of risks; - b) providing specialist advice and training to the Board, board committees and first line of defence on risk-related matters; - c) objective review and challenge of: - i) the consistent and effective implementation of the risk management framework throughout the APRA-regulated institution; and - ii) the data and information captured as part of the risk management framework which are used in the decision-making processes within the business, in particular the completeness and appropriateness of the risk identification and analysis, ongoing effectiveness of risk controls, and prioritisation and management of action plans; and - d) oversight of the level of risk in the institution and its relationship to the risk appetite, and any necessary reporting and escalation to the Board or its committees. - 9.
 In order to be effective, risk management functions would have: - a) adequately experienced staff with relevant technical knowledge who facilitate the development, ongoing review and validation of the risk management framework; and - b) appropriate seniority and authority, with access to the responsible board committees. - 10.
 Smaller and less complex APRA-regulated institutions often combine risk management roles with other roles or functions.
 Where such dual roles exist, APRA expects that appropriate care would be taken to ensure that the objectiveness of the risk management function is maintained and that any conflicts of interest are identified and appropriately managed.